 Those who enter the teaching profession today will be educating students with varying social, cultural, and ability differences.
 Some students will come from socio-economic situations that are less than desirable.
 Others will speak languages that are unknown by anyone else in their school.
 Still others will not be able to perform as well as (or they will out-perform) their peers.
-Recognizing the challenges that future teachers will face, the philosophy of Truett McConnell University's Teacher Education Program is to prepare these candidates to effectively teach and serve the students in the diverse world in which we live.
+Recognizing the challenges that future teachers will face, the philosophy of Truett McConnell University's Peter and Gredel Walpot School of Education is to prepare these candidates to effectively teach and serve the students in the diverse world in which we live.
 This concept drives the other pieces of the philosophy, accomplished teachers as servant-leaders.